-The normal minimum entrance requirement for all masters degrees is a First or Upper Second Class Honours degree from a university in the UK, or an overseas qualification of an equivalent standard.
+The normal minimum academic entrance requirement for taught postgraduate programmes is an upper-second class honours degree from the United Kingdom or an international qualification of an equivalent standard.

-Applicants for Mphil / PhD are normally required to have a masters degree or equivalent.
+Applicants for research programmes (MPhil/PhD) are normally required to hold a master’s degree.

 Applications may also be considered from candidates who do not meet the formal academic requirements, but who offer alternative qualifications and/or relevant experience.